 - Ristorante 34 da Lucia: Dine on the freshest local seafood and pasta at this family-run restaurant – alongside Vietri locals and accompanied by… wine.

-- Ristorante La Sosta: Come to this traditional family restaurant for dinner and just let the owner order for you.
-Trust me.
+- Ristorante La Sosta: Come to this traditional family restaurant for dinner and let the owner order for you.
+Trust me, this is one of the most memorable dining experiences I’ve had while visiting Italy!

 Amalfi Town